JayneValverde/JavaScript-Quiz/README.md

 * You can then check you highscores by clicking 'Highscores' on the top left hand side of the screen.
 * There you will see the user names that were inputed, along with the scores they recived after taking the quiz.

-## Highscore storage
-* A local storage was set up in my orginal Javascript.
-This allows me to retrieve the highscores/name from the user to later retrieve in the 'highscores.html' page.
-* A seperate JavaScrirpt (*'hsScript.js'*) was made specifically for the HighScores (*'highscores.html'*) page. <br> Here is where a funciton was created to retrieve the highscores/name from the local storage.

 ## JavaScript Quiz Preview
 ![screenshot one](./assets/images/quizvid.png)